intersides/event-browser/PRODUCTION LOG.md

+# Run the project

+The project depends on node.js since it implements a pre-loader useful for large data transfer.
+Nodejs is also used to send email notifications as part of the task to share "interesting data" with team members.

+User npm to install the node modules locally and **npm start** to run the applicatin server.

+After that navigate to **http://localhost:7777/**

 # Event Browser Production log

 This file should be considered as a development diary and not a production document therefore it might not be correctly updated with the latest code.